reflex-frp/reflex-examples/README.md

 ### Othello

 See the README.md at othello.

-As an additional todo-item, there are png's ready to be applied.
+Note that there is a static directory containing png's.
+At the moment they are not used in the program.
+It makes a nice exercise to add them (so that they work with both js and webkit2gtk).

 ### Peg Solitaire